How to Color a Wood Burning Project

 - When searching for a new design, I first doodle in a sketchbook until I arrive at something that pleases me.
 It often takes several tries to smooth out the bumps.
 After the design has been refined and perfected, I proceed to transfer it onto tracing paper.
 Using tracing paper is useful because it is easier to transfer the design onto the wood.
 You may even want to practice color combinations on some scrap wood or paper before committing them to the good surface.

-2. Transfer the Design
+2. Design Transfer

 - Before transferring the design, it is a good idea to go over the wood first with some light sanding paper.
 Generally, #220 is best, but something coarser may be necessary with damaged wood.